 The excerpt read in the broadcast - and whatever is on screen - comes from the elders' book 'The flock of God' from 2010.
 This is a paragraph that, according to the instructions in the letter from 1 September 2017, had to be canceled.
 Zembla read the old policy and presented it as new.

-Hereby the point in the relevant letter from 1 September 2017, in which the said directive is included [in bold, RV]:
+Hereby the point in the relevant letter of 1 September 2017, which contains the said Directive [in bold, RV]:

 3. From a Biblical point of view, child sexual abuse is a gross sin (Deut.23: 17, 18; Gal.
 5: 19-21; Ks10 5: 10; w97 1 / 2 29; g93 8 / 10 10, vtn.).
 Jehovah's Witnesses abhor sexual child abuse (Rom.
 12: 9).
 Therefore, the congregation will not protect someone who does such disgusting things from the consequences of his grave sin.
 The steps that the municipality is taking to deal with an allegation of child sexual abuse are not intended as a substitute for treatment in question by worldly authorities (Rom.
 13: 1-4).
 Therefore, the victim, the parents or anyone else who reports an accusation to the elders must be clearly informed that they have the right to report to the secular authorities.
 Elders cannot criticize anyone who wants to do that (Gal.
 6: 5).